dchodge/david.io/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there 👋!
 I'm a researcher who uses mathematics and statistics to better understand immune responses to infection and vaccination.
-I work in the [Center of Mathematical modelling of infectious disease](https://www.lshtm.ac.uk/research/centres/centre-mathematical-modelling-infectious-diseases) (or CMMID).
+I work in the [Charité Centre for Global Health](https://globalhealth.charite.de/).

 What tools to model serological data?
 Check out [seroanalytics.org](http://seroanalytics.org/) (or [github](https://github.com/seroanalytics))!